 Durability and quality

 The longer a product lasts the better.
-Disposable or poor quality products should be avoided.
-Goods that are well made in order to last will be useful, dependable, easy to maintain, and a joy to use.
+Avoid disposable or poor quality products.
+Well made, durable goods are more useful, dependable, easy to maintain, and a joy to use.